-Adding insulation to your garage is a fantastic DIY project that can save you money on energy bills.
-The benefits don't start and end with improved energy efficiency, though.
+Adding insulation to your garage is a relatively simple DIY project that can save you money on energy bills.
+The benefits don’t start and end with improved energy efficiency, though.

 Insulation can prevent heat loss, increase your return on property value, and reduce noise pollution.